kalisio/crisis/docs/quickstart/concepts.md

   * *pictures* or *documents* shared among participants,
   * a **[workflow](../gofurther/workflow.md)** defining interactions between participants and coordinators.

-:point_right: Ready to share some information ? <tour-link text="How to manage your events" path="home" :params="{ organisation: 'member' }"/>
+:point_right: Ready to share some information ? <tour-link text="How to manage your events" path="home" :params="{ organisation: 'member', route: 'events-activity' }"/>

 ### Event templates